urakubo/lattice_dendrites/docs_src/tut1/visualization2_mayavi.rst

    :linenos:
    :caption: 61_video_photobleach.py

-ConnectAnalysis calls the function "event" at each time of recording, and a mayavi-based video was produced as follows:
+ConnectAnalysis calls the function "event" at each time of recording, and it produces a mayavi-based video as follows:

 .. video:: _static/photobleach.mp4